RealOrangeOne/theorangeone.net/content/posts/nextcloud-sane-text-editor.md

 ## Restoring the previous UI

-Fortunately, it's possible to restore the old UI in all its glory, with the installation of 2 extra apps.
+Fortunately, it's possible to restore the old UI in all its glory, with the installation of two extra apps.
 Disable the Text extension, enable these, and you'll be good to go!

 ### [`files_texteditor`](https://github.com/nextcloud/files_texteditor/)